 The first documentary evidence of the new company is a mention of Sunbeam 101.
 On November 9, 1946 Billboard announced that "Marl Young, Negro orchestra fronter, released his first waxing, Water Boy and The Lord's Prayer, by Robert McFerrin on the new Sunbeam label."
 Robert McFerrin, Sr., was born on March 19, 1921 in Marianna, Arkansas.
 He sang baritone in a gospel group, and become a local gospel soloist of some note.
 During World War II he served in the Army.
 In the 1950s he moved to New York to sing at the Metropolitan Opera.
 He is the father of the eclectic vocalist Bobby McFerrin, who gained fame in 1988 for his novelty song, "Don't Worry, Be Happy."
 Both sides of Sunbeam 101 were gospel numbers.

-From a copy of Sunbeam 101 recently acquired by Dan Kochakian, we learn that the accompaniment was by piano and bass only, not by one of Marl Young's larger groups.
+From a copy of Sunbeam 101 in the collection of Dan Kochakian, we learn that the accompaniment was by piano and bass only, not by one of Marl Young's larger groups.
 Also, the matrix numbers indicate a different session from the first Young big band outing (which McFerrin sang on).
 The matrix numbers are close, however; Sunbeam 101 could have been cut a couple of days earlier.

 Robert McFerrin (voc); Marl Young (p); Robert Lee "Rail" Wilson (b).

 |1111-S||Water Boy (arr.
 Avery Robinson)||Sunbeam S 101 A|